Fi0x/DeepMagic/README.md

 ## Blocks / Fluids
 ### Insanity Blocks / Fluids
-Insanity Dirt
-- Like normal Dirt
-- Texture is more red

-Insanity Flower
-- Variant of the orchid

-Insanity Grass
-- Behaves like grass
-- Texture is more red

 Insanity Planks
 - Like Oak-Planks
-- Texture is more red

-Insanity Stone
-- Like regular stone
 - Texture is more red

 Insanity Wood